Solutions to supply chain challenges that make us all happy

 People were home, lonely and craving connection.
 Plants were quiet company, pretty, uncomplicated.
 We wanted our homes to be a refuge from the chaos, and getting outside kept us from going a little crazy.
 It still does.

-Planting is therapeutic, good for our physical and mental well being and watching our plants grow gives us a sense of peace and accomplishment.
+Planting indoors and out is therapeutic, good for our physical and mental well being and watching our plants grow gives us a sense of peace and accomplishment.
+So does having fresh, fragrant holiday greenery and plants in your home, especially during the dead of winter.

 This moment in the spotlight that plants are still experiencing was an unexpected, but welcome surprise.
 More people are finally discovering what we’ve always known: plants make everything better.